jjvanzon/JJs-Reference-Architecture/Code Style.md

 #### No Public Fields

-No public fields.
-Use properties instead.
+Prefer not to use public fields.
+Use either private fields or use properties instead.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>